Freaky Friday (franchise): Freaky Friday (1976)

-Disney's Freaky Friday (1995)
+Freaky Friday (1995)

-Ellen Andrews and her daughter Annabelle, have differing opinions on everything.
+Ellen Andrews and her daughter Annabelle have differing opinions on everything.
 They seldom get along, and find that they are often at odds with each other.
 When they both receive antique amulets, unbeknownst to them the objects have mystic properties and cause their conscious-selves to trade bodies.
 Ellen now in her teenage daughter's body, navigates the difficulties peers at high school.
 As she lives through the day as Annabelle, she comes to find that her daughter's life isn't as simple as it seemed.
 Meanwhile, Annabelle assumes the role of her mother as a successful business woman at a clothing design company, as well as enduring the romantic gestures of her mother's fiancé.
 As the pair come to a mutual understanding and respect for each other, they work to regain their true bodies.

 Freaky Friday (2003)

 Anna Coleman is a teenage aspiring singer and musician in a rock band, called Pink Slip.
 Tess Coleman is a successful therapist with a book deal, and widowed mother of Anna and Harry.
 Lately they find that they are constantly arguing.
 After the death of her father, Anna has become emotional and closed to those closest to her by hiding her sorrow in her music.
 While Tess works to provide for her children and continues her successful career, she receives a publishing deal for her book.
-In addition to this life succes, she finds a new chance at love in her fiancé, named Ryan.
-Though they do not see eye-to-eye, Anna prepares for the chance at a record deal through a battle of the bands performance, while Tess plans for her wedding.
+In addition to this life success, she finds a new chance at love in her fiancé, named Ryan.
+Though they do not see eye-to-eye, Anna prepares for the chance to perform at Wango Tango with her band, while Tess plans for her wedding.

 One night when the family is having dinner at Pei-Pei's Chinese restaurant, they begin to get into an argument.
 When Pei-Pei's mother overhears their conversation, she offers them both fortune cookies.
 As they go their separate ways, they read the fortunes and through ancient Chinese magic, their intelligences swap bodies before losing consciousness.
 When they awake, they realize to their horror what has inexplicably happened.

 Tess now living in her teenage daughter's body, attends high school and tries to navigate the pressures of bullies, teachers, homework, acceptance by her peers, avoiding the advances of Anna's crush, and the Pink Slip's band practices.
 Anna now in Tess's middle-aged body, goes through her mother's usual tasks as a therapist, prepares for her appearance on a talk show to promote the release of her mother's book, and tries to avoid Ryan.
 As they begin to understand each other on a more personal level, and as they get closer to the wedding rehearsal dinner and concert events, the mother-daughter team work together to find a way to reverse the Chinese curse that caused their situation, all while trying to complete their respective life achievements.